fooltowise/NeroNotes/Nero's Notes/Munger's Critique of the Money Management business.md

+# Munger's Critique of the Money Management business

 ### Flawed incentives
 The general system of money management today require people to pretend to do something they can't do and like something they don't.
 It's a terrible way to spend your like, but it's very well paid.